-Non degree apprenticeships
+Non-degree apprenticeships

-If your teen wants to continue their education after GCSE but doesn't want to continue full-time at school or college, apprenticeships could be a good option.
+If your teen wants to continue their Diplomas or NVQs, suitable as a post 16 or post 18 option. education after GCSE but doesn't want to continue full-time at Higher apprenticeships (level 4/5) school or college, apprenticeships could be a good option.

 Likewise, if your teen wants to get more qualifications after sixth form but doesn't want to commit to a further three or four years' study at university, apprenticeships offer the opportunity to sign up for just one or two years and still obtain a recognised higher qualification.